TuGraph-family/Awesome-Text2GQL/README.md

 `GEN_QUERY=false` means generating prompts while taking the cyphers generated in the last step as input.

 #### Corpus generalization

+Before you run corpus generation, please run corpus generation above to make sure the input file of this step exsits.

 1. Apply API-KEY

 We build the corpus generalization architecture based on Aliyvn, you can refer to [Aliyvn](https://help.aliyun.com/zh/dashscope/create-and-authorize-a-ram-user?spm=a2c4g.11186623.0.0.4a514bb0RnwdnK) to apply the API-KEY.